PoliTok-DE: A Multimodal Dataset of Political TikToks and Deletions From Germany: Introduction

 \section{Introduction}

-We present \datasetname, a dataset of TikTok posts related to the 2024 Saxony state election.
-The dataset contains over 195{,}000 posts published between 01.07.2024 and 30.11.2024.
+We present \datasetname, a dataset of TikTok posts from two German elections: the 2024 Saxony state election and the 2025 German federal election.
+The dataset contains over 930{,}000 posts in total.
 For each post, we collected (1) post media (video, audio, images), (2) post metadata (description, hashtags, engagement metrics, etc.), and (3) whether the post was later deleted from the platform.
-We publicly release the dataset of TikTok post IDs on Hugging Face and provide hydration code to retrieve media and metadata directly from TikTok.
+We publicly release the dataset of TikTok post IDs on Hugging Face and provide code to retrieve media and metadata directly from TikTok (hydration code).

-The dataset can be used in various research areas such as (i) research on entertainment and intolerance, (ii) political communication, (iii) analyses of platform policies around deleted content, and (iv) qualitative, quantitative, and mixed-methods multimodal research.
+A central feature of \datasetname is that it records which posts were later deleted: something a one-time scrape misses entirely.
+We find that a large share of political content disappears in the months after an election, for two very different reasons: (1) creators quietly withdrawing their own posts, and (2) the platform deleting content under its rules.
+Creator withdrawals dominate (2:1 ratio) yet never appear in platform transparency reporting, while platform deletions are far more common than TikTok reports.

+Turning to the content, the right-wing party \ac{afd} is the most-mentioned party in both elections, and it is even more prevalent among the deleted posts.
+The federal campaign was also far more personalized: candidates Alice Weidel and Friedrich Merz were each mentioned more often than most parties, unlike anyone in the state election.

+Beyond these findings, \datasetname supports a broad range of research: (i) platform policies around deleted content, (ii) political communication, (iii) entertainment and intolerance, and (iv) qualitative, quantitative, and mixed-methods multimodal analysis.
+To show what such work can look like in practice, we include a case study on the interplay of entertainment and intolerance (\autoref{sec:case-study}).

-Our contributions are: \begin{itemize} \item A multimodal video corpus with post media, metadata, and deletion snapshot for each item. \item A description of our data collection and processing pipeline (research API and web scraping), as well as dataset statistics on composition, modalities, and keyword frequency. \item A case study using an annotated subset of \datasetname to examine the co-occurrence of intolerance and entertainment. \end{itemize}
+Our contributions are: \begin{itemize} \item A two-election multimodal corpus of over 930{,}000 posts, with post media, metadata, and deletion snapshots recorded at two different time horizons, along with a description of our data collection pipeline (research API and web scraping) and hydration code. \item The deletion finding: about a third of deletions are platform takedowns, which run far above the rate TikTok reports, while about two thirds are creators withdrawing their own posts, a share invisible in platform transparency reports. \item A case study using an annotated subset of \datasetname to examine the co-occurrence of intolerance and entertainment. \end{itemize}

-In \autoref{sec:dataset-statistics}, we describe the dataset and its statistics.
-In \autoref{sec:data-collection}, we describe the data collection process.
-In \autoref{sec:case-study}, we present a case study on the co-occurrence of intolerance and entertainment.
+The remainder of the paper is organized as follows: \autoref{sec:related-work} situates \datasetname within prior work, \autoref{sec:data-collection} describes our data collection process, and \autoref{sec:dataset-statistics} presents the resulting dataset and its statistics. \autoref{sec:case-study} then turns to the case study, and \autoref{sec:research-potential} concludes by discussing the broader research potential of the dataset.